Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 3: Co-design Workshops with Older Adults

 \subsection{Procedure}

 The co-design workshops followed this procedure:

-\begin{enumerate} [leftmargin=*] \item \textit{Introduction.} The participants were introduced to the envisioned personal health VA that could debrief a summary of a doctor’s visit, answer related questions, and set medication reminders based on the after-visit summary. \item \textit{Personas.} The participants were shown five personas\footnotemark[1], created from the demographics and characteristics of our interview participants, representing different health management practices, technological proficiency, and lifestyles.
-The purpose of introducing personas is to encourage participants to consider different perspectives, including those of others they know and the presented personas, alongside their own viewpoint. \item \textit{Group discussion.} Participants then engaged in an open group discussion to outline their initial impressions of the envisioned VA, their preferences for its features, and potential barriers they might encounter.
-They also utilized collaborative map-making to develop concrete solutions for possible breakdowns. \item \textit{Interaction with high-fidelity VA prototypes.} To further the discussion, participants then took turns interacting with the VA prototype for after-visit debrief (phase 2) and medication reminder creation (phase 3; three alternatives) using a mock after-visit summary.
-Afterward, they provided detailed feedback on various aspects of the interaction and discussed improvements. \end{enumerate}
+\begin{enumerate} [leftmargin=*, nolistsep] \item \textit{Introduction.} The participants were introduced to the envisioned personal health VA that could debrief a summary of a doctor’s visit, answer related questions, and set medication reminders based on the AVS. \item \textit{Personas.} The participants were shown five personas\footnotemark[1], created from the demographics and characteristics of our interview participants, representing different health management practices, technological proficiency, and lifestyles.
+The purpose of introducing personas is \sally{to encourage participants to consider different perspectives, including those of others they know, alongside their own viewpoint, and to reduce barriers as participants can bring up their own experience through personas given the sensitive nature of task.} \item \textit{Group discussion.} Participants then engaged in an open group discussion to outline their initial impressions of the envisioned VA, their preferences for its features, and potential barriers they might encounter.
+They also utilized collaborative map-making to develop concrete solutions for possible breakdowns. \item \textit{Interaction with high-fidelity VA prototypes.} To further the discussion, participants then took turns interacting with the VA prototype for after-visit debrief (phase 2) and medication reminder creation (phase 3; three alternatives) using \sally{a mock AVS to protect people's privacy}.
+Afterward, they provided detailed feedback on various aspects of the interaction and discussed design improvements. \end{enumerate}